A Systematic Review on Foundation Models for Electrocardiogram Analysis: Initial Strides and Expansive Horizons: ECG-FM building pipeline

-\paragraph{\textit{3.2.2\quad Adaptation Paradigm.}} The ECG-FM adaptation paradigm customizes ECG-FM for specific tasks or datasets, thereby enhancing its performance through the utilization of acquired knowledge about cardiac data.
+The adaptation paradigm customizes ECG-FM for specific tasks or datasets, thereby enhancing its performance through the utilization of acquired knowledge about cardiac data.
 Previous methods are classified into four branches: linear probe, fine-tuning, Low-Rank Adaptation (LoRA), and zero-shot inference.